dqminh2810/live-camera-py/README.md

 - Install cloudflare & setup tunnel on your host
 - Connect your service to tunnel (provide hostname (subdomain + domain) & service address)
 - Create cloudflare DNS record for your service
-- `Connect to your service by your hostname`
+- `Connect to your service by your Fully Qualified Domain Name (subdomain + domain)`

 ### Port forward (require access to router & permission to open public port) [not recommend]
 - Enable firewall inbound/outbound port on your host